cert-manager/website/content/docs/usage/kube-csr.md

   name: cert-manager-referencer:my-issuer
   namespace: sandbox
 rules:
-  - apiGroups: ["cert-manager.io"]
+  - apiGroups: ['cert-manager.io']
-    resources: ["signers"]
+    resources: ['signers']
-    verbs: ["reference"]
+    verbs: ['reference']
     resourceNames:
-      - "my-issuer" # To give permission to _only_ reference Issuers with the name 'my-issuer'
+      - 'my-issuer' # To give permission to _only_ reference Issuers with the name 'my-issuer'
-      - "*" # To give permission to reference Issuers with any name in this namespace
+      - '*' # To give permission to reference Issuers with any name in this namespace
 ```

 ## Annotations